cordbleibaum/ArcDPS-Timer/Readme.md

 # ArcDPS Timer Addon

-This addon aims to make speedrunning fractals more convenient by having an easy to use timer.
+This addon aims to make speedrunning in GW2 more convenient by having an easy to use timer.
 It also has a segment function for measuring splits.

 ## Feature overview

-* Group sync for timer
+* Group sync for timer (in instances via server IP, otherwise via group member list)
 * Auto start
 * Auto stop (still experimental)
 * Timing segments